pola-rs/polars-book/user_guide/src/dsl/contexts.md

 ## Split-apply-combine context

-You can use expression during `groupby` aggregations in lazy as wel as eager:
+You can use expression during `groupby` aggregations in lazy as well as eager:

 #### Lazy aggregation